projectchrono/chrono/doxygen/documentation/manual/rigid_bodies.md

 body properties in case the body is a simple shape such as a box, a sphere, etc.
 In fact when you create one of these, you automatically get the following:

-- the mass and inertia tensor are computed from the geometry, given the density
+- The mass and inertia tensor are computed from the geometry, given the density
-- optional: a visualization asset showing the shape is added automatically
+- Optional: a visualization asset showing the shape is added automatically
-- optional: a collision shape is added automatically
+- Optional: a collision shape is added automatically

 # Examples

-Among the many examples, look at:
+See:
 - demo_crank.cpp
 - demo_buildsystem.cpp
 - demo_conveyor.cpp